Change Your Name in Utah

 If one parent does not consent to the name change, the judge may still decide to change the child's name over the parent's objection.
 Arguments can be made at the hearing as to what is in the child's best interest.

-To change the name on your birth certificate, you will need to send the name change order issued by the court along with a form titled Amendment of Record by Court Order to the Utah Department of Vital Records and Statistics, at PO Box 141012, Salt Lake City, Utah 84114-1012.
+To change the name on your birth certificate, you will need to send a certified copy of the name change order issued by the court along with a form titled Amendment of Record by Court Order to the Utah Department of Vital Records and Statistics, at PO Box 141012, Salt Lake City, Utah 84114-1012.
+Our office will send you 2 certified copies of the judge's order changing your name.
 Make sure to include with your request a check or money order for the small fee listed on the Amendment of Record form.
 After they receive your request, the Department will mail you a birth certificate with your new name within a few weeks.
+If you need additional certified copies, those are easy to obtain at the clerk's office of any district courthouse in Utah.
+The office is usually on the first floor of the courthouse, and the fee is usually $5 per copy.